queryluke/masseffect-5e/static/data/rules/06-11-tools-kits.md

 The second benefit is that tools provide additional non-combat features.

 __Advantage or Added Benefit__.
-When the character combines their tool proficiency with a skill, they gain _additional insight_ which means the operative either gains advantage on the skill check or the can gain an added benefit, decided by the GM.
+When the character combines their tool proficiency with a skill, they gain _additional insight_ which means the operative either gains advantage on the skill check or they can gain an added benefit, decided by the GM.

 For example, a character that is proficient with Hacking Tools gains advantage when combining their tool proficiency with an Intelligence (Investigation) check when utilizing networked systems (like the exonet) or they might gain